craigmcchesney/datastore-support/README.md

 * bin: symbolic links to system executables with variable locations on hosts
 * custom: customizations including environment variables and cron file etc
-* var: ignored by version control, includes subdirectories for lock and log files
+* var: ignored by version control, includes subdirectories for lock and log files, docker data volume mounts, and the file repo for the Java server applications

 #### datastore-java